Defined contribution or money purchase pensions are a broad range of products which you use for saving money towards a retirement income.

 The value of your money purchase pension scheme — and therefore to some extent the size of your retirement income — depends on your contributions to the plan and the fund’s investment performance.

-Be aware that your defined contribution pension scheme could rise and fall in value along with the markets because it depends on the investment performance of the underlying funds.
+Be aware that your defined contribution pension scheme could fall as well as rise in value along with the markets because it depends on the investment performance of the underlying funds.

 How much your pension is worth will also depend on number of other factors, including: